 Shot on assignment in La Crête, Alberta, Canada and published in Life magazine’s September 1988 issue with a text by Oliver Sacks.
 This piece is about a Mennonite family disproportionately affected by Tourette syndrome and Obsessive-Compulsive Disorder.
 Oliver tells the story through the prism of Handler’s lens as a photographer with the syndrome.

 Sacks was awarded a Guggenheim Fellowship based on what he called a neuroanthropologic look at Tourette.
-His posthumous book release (Knopf April 2019), Everything in its Place, will feature a chapter called “Travels with Lowell.”
+His posthumous book release (Knopf April 2019), Everything in its Place, features a chapter called “Travels with Lowell.”

-In 2019 Ric Burns’ new documentary film Oliver Sacks: His Own Life will air on PBS with Lowell’s interview and photographs.
+Ric Burns’ new documentary film Oliver Sacks: His Own Life will air on PBS in 2021 with Lowell’s interview and photographs.